Is the best of the SOC behind us?

 It was 2013 and I was 26 years old just starting out in the Security Operations Center of an Managed Security Services Provider.
 I sat in a room filled with hopes and dreams of money, money, money from my colleagues.
 We were all just starting out and at the lowest rung of the ladder not making much money at all but everyone knew somebody that made what felt like billions of dollars doing cybersecurity.
 What did they do with all that money?
-This is Is the best of the SOC behind us?

 It was a time to be in cybersecurity; it was the golden age.

-It is 2020, COVID is hot topic, I am just leaving VMware as an SOC Automation Developer after having what someone could describe as a breakdown for just realizing what the future of cybersecurity would look like.
+It is 2020, COVID is a hot topic, I am just leaving VMware as an SOC Automation Developer after having what someone could describe as a breakdown, just realizing what the future of cybersecurity would look like.
 I spent my time slowly taking away work from the SOC and automating it, scribbling in my notebook next steps until I reached what would be the master plan for automating not only the SOC, but what would be “Mastering Cybersecurity Automation” which led to a book deal with the publisher Manning that I ultimately backed out of.
-When I began on the book, starting with the matrix, I realized something that haunted me, something I haven’t told anyone until now.
+When I began the book, starting with the matrix, I realized something that haunted me, something I haven’t told anyone until now.

 This is the same thing that we’ve done in cybersecurity.